growthack88/rtl-performance-dashboard/README.md

 ## Features

 - **Password Protection**: Access to the dashboard requires the password "rtl2025"
+- **Data Privacy**: Dashboard content is blurred and dimmed until valid password is entered
 - **Responsive Design**: Works on desktop and mobile devices
 - **Full-Screen Display**: Maximizes the viewing area for the performance report
 - **Loading Indicator**: Shows a loading message while the report is being loaded
+- **Smooth Transitions**: Elegant visual effects when loading and accessing the dashboard

 ## How to Enable GitHub Pages